On the stability and instability of Kelvin-Stuart cat's-eye flows: Spectral stability for co-periodic perturbations

+with eigenfunctions that are polynomials in \(\tanh(y)\).
+Guided by \eqref{eigen value-function}, we therefore introduce the change of variable

-The novelty of this change of variable is that the eigenvalue problems \eqref{mode0} for the $0$ mode and \eqref{modek} for the non-zero mode are surprisingly transformed to the well-known Legendre and general Legendre differential equations associated with projection terms and specific function spaces, which is discussed in the next subsection.
-For the Kelvin-Stuart vortices $\omega_\epsilon$ with $0<\epsilon<1$, we also introduce a change of variables, which is more delicate, to transform the corresponding eigenvalue problems to the Legendre-type boundary value problems in Subsection \ref{change of variables for cat's eyes flows}.
-This even makes our stability analysis for the Kelvin-Stuart vortices closely related to the spherical harmonics.
+The key point is that this transformation converts the eigenvalue problem \eqref{mode0} for the \(0\)-mode and the eigenvalue problem \eqref{modek} for the non-zero modes into classical Legendre and general Legendre equations, with the projection terms and function spaces built into the formulation.
+This will be explained in the next subsection.
+For the Kelvin--Stuart vortices \(\omega_\ep\) with \(0<\ep<1\), we later introduce a more delicate change of variables in Subsection \ref{change of variables for cat's eyes flows}, which again reduces the corresponding eigenvalue problems to Legendre-type boundary value problems.
+As a result, the stability analysis of Kelvin--Stuart vortices turns out to be closely related to spherical harmonics.

 In the new variables $(x,\gamma)$, we rewrite the spaces of stream functions $\tilde X_0$ and $Z_{0}$, Poincar\'e inequality I-II (see \eqref{Poincare inequality I022}, \eqref{Poincare inequality II022}) and the compact embedding $\tilde X_0\hookrightarrow Z_{0}$, respectively.
-These statements in the new variables are also useful in establishing the correspondence of stream functions between the hyperbolic tangent shear case ($\ep=0$) and the cat's eyes case ($0<\ep<1$).
+These statements in the new variables are also useful in establishing the correspondence of stream functions between the hyperbolic tangent shear case ($\ep=0$) and the cat's-eye case ($0<\ep<1$).

 First, the space $\tilde X_0$ in \eqref{tilde-X0} is rewritten as the following space in the new variables $(x,\gamma)$. \if0 \begin{lemma} The function space equipped with the inner product is a Hilbert space. \end{lemma} \fi \begin{lemma} The function space